 Becoming an Adjuster

-In many deployments you will be handed a stack of claims.
+In many deployments you will download a stack of claims.
 It is important that you contact all of them ASAP and set appointments.
 Time management is essential, so logistics is a major consideration in setting those appointments.
 Remember that your clients’ time is also valuable.
 Notifying them if you are going to be late will go a long way in gaining their trust and confidence.

 Being sympathetic to the customer’s situation is crucial.
 If you do your best to relate to their needs, you will act appropriately.
 Prompt and constant communication must be a priority.
 You are going to be dealing with all kinds of people in different stages of panic.
 Good people skills are required.
 You need to understand that you are representing the Insurance Company, and in most cases, you will be the only contact they have with the company.
 It is vital that the service you offer is professional in every aspect of the claim.